ShawnChenXHC/report/extras.md

+In any case, Figure 2.1 shows that when the user clicks on the "Apply" button in the Filters, the first thing that happens is

+In any case, Figure 2.1 shows that when the user clicks on the "Apply" button, the event handler will first set `mgmt_report_filters.opp_value` to some value depending on the

+As one can see, the event handler shown above is actually being applied to two different sets of elements, those whose `data-id` attribute is equal to "report-filter-apply" and

+As one can see, the event handler shown above is actually being attached to two different elements, one with `[data-id="report-filter-apply"]`

 These three steps will now be elaborated upon in detail.

 1. When the Application first starts, a function called `init_reports()`,